-Figure 2: East Well Anomaly: Schematic plan showing the >4km long UFF+ gold soil anomaly, defined by the distribution of batch normalised gold results.
-Coherent zones of coincident multi-element geochemical anomalism have been highlighted.
-These zones have been prioritised and scheduled for field validation.
+Figure 3: 14UF002 - East Well Anomaly: Schematic plan showing the 4km long and 5km wide UFF+ gold soil anomaly, defined by the distribution of batch normalised gold results.
+Coherent zones of coincident multielement geochemical anomalism have been highlighted.
+The priority zones have been prioritised and scheduled for field validation.